 - Reduces costs of repair or early replacement

 You will be surprised by how often we find furniture, pavers, playground equipment, AstroTurf, or shade sails having to be replaced or repaired because they weren’t properly maintained when installed.
-Even if your property was power washed once every 3 -4 months it could save you thousands in repair or replacement costs
+Even if your property was power washed once every 3 -4 months it could save you thousands in repair or replacement costs with commercial pressure washing.

 - Maintains the warranty on some of your assets

-Some assets like your building cladding or shade sails recommend regular cleaning as part of your warranty, keep a checklist handy to ensure you meet your duty of care
+Some assets like your building cladding or shade sails recommend regular cleaning as part of your warranty, keep a checklist handy to ensure you meet your duty of care.

 - Prolongs the life of your assets